 Founded in Japan in 1921, the brand began life as Shimano Iron Works, producing innovative components that helped shape bikes into the machines we know and love today.
 It’s directly contributed to some of cycling’s biggest innovations, including indexed shifting, clipless pedals that pair with recessed shoecleats and dual-pivot brakes, among others.

 What bike components does Shimano make?

-The company now offers electronic Di2 shifting in its top-end road (Dura-Ace/Ultegra) and MTB (XTR and XT) groupsets, and in the past few years has also added hydraulic disc brakes to its higher-end road groupsets.
+Shimano now offers electronic Di2 shifting in its top-end road (Dura-Ace/Ultegra) and MTB (XTR and XT) groupsets, and in the past few years has also added hydraulic disc brakes to its higher-end road groupsets.

-Where can you buy Shimano bike components and clothing?
+Where can you buy Shimano bike components?

 Shimano bike components, accessories and clothing can be found in pretty much any bike shop, anywhere.
 They are far and away the most common choice of the big bike brands.